faladetimilehin/readme-generator/README.md

 ## Questions

-If you have any questions or need further assistance, feel free to contact me with the below link If you have any questions or need further assistance, feel free to contact me:
+If you have any questions or need further assistance, feel free to contact me with the below link

 - GitHub: [GitHub Username](https://github.com/faladetimilehin)
 - Email: [faladetimilehin@yahoo.com]